pingcap/tidb-operator/examples/heterogeneous-tls/README.md

-# A Basic heterogeneous tls cluster example
+# A basic heterogeneous TLS cluster example

 The following steps will create a basic tls TiDB cluster , then we can create a heterogeneous cluster contains one tikv and one tidb.